Anshu1705/Swiggy-Case-Study-Using-SQL/README.md

 # Conclusions and Insights

 (1) Restaurants with Rating > 4.5: This metric indicates the level of customer satisfaction.
-A high number of restaurants with ratings above 4.5 suggests a strong food culture and quality service in Bengaluru.
+A high number of restaurants with ratings above 4.5 suggests a strong food culture and quality service in Bengaluru and Ahmedabad.

 (2) Top City with the Highest Number of Restaurants: Identifying the city with the highest number of restaurants showcases the distribution of food establishments.
 It could indicate areas of high population density or commercial activity.